-Aging eye start with eye dryness.
+Aging eyes start with eye dryness.
 Dry eyes can be caused by various factors, including age, taking certain medications or too much digital screen time.

-5. Taking proven supplement that support eye health.
+5. Taking a proven supplement that supports eye health.

 Plenty of claims are made about the positive effects of supplements on vision and eye health, but very few research studies support these claims.
 One exception is the Age-Related Eye Disease Studies (AREDS and AREDS2).
 These are large studies conducted by the National Eye Institute, where it shows formulation following the AREDS and AREDS2 guideline helps for Age-related dry Macular Degeneration (AMD).

 Another well studied ingredient for eye health is Bilberry.
 Bilberry is has been traditionally used as a remedy to improve night vision.
-In current research, it also shows promise in the treatment of eye fatigue, reduce eye inflammation related conditions & improve protection on retinal cells against degeneration.
+The current research also shows promise in the treatment of eye fatigue, reducing eye inflammation-related conditions & improving the protection of retinal cells against degeneration.

 360° EYES PROTECTION with ARED II formulation &